 We shall take advantage of our presence in the midst of this market to present products X or Y offering you the following advantages:

-• advantage A
+advantage A

-• advantage B
+advantage B

 We are looking forward to meet you at this important event.

 To simplify your visit, the organizers have set up a preparation system that allows you to “put your contacts in a basket” and print the list to take on site.
 Do not miss us.
 Explanations available from: https://goo.gl/w4E59p